moust/Paint/README.md

 $paint->generate( new Paint\Format\PNG() );
 ```

-Some output format can take optionals parameters like compression level for JPEG or PNG.
+Some output format can take optional parameters like compression level for JPEG or PNG.
 Browse the source code for more information about it.

 ```php
 $paint->generate( new Paint\Format\JPEG(60) );